seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 No longer staying but to give the mother
 Notice of my affair.
 I humbly thank you:
 Commend me to my brother: soon at night
-I’ll send him certain word of my success.
+I'll send him certain word of my success.

 **LUCIO**
 I take my leave of you.